I woke up this morning full of fury. Today is as good as any for an “empowerant.” (Empowering + Rant. Someone call Webster.)

 And my favorite: “You need to be part of the team.”
-This one is used to justify demanding all of the above, which is so ironic is physically painful to me.
-Seriously, it’s like an ice pick being driven through my eye socket.
+This one is used to justify demanding all of the above, which is so ironic it physically pains me.
+(Seriously, it’s like an ice pick being driven through my eye socket.)

 How is that fair?
-You’re expected to look out for the salon–but is the salon looking out for you?
+You’re expected to look out for the salon—but is a non-compliant salon looking out for you?
 No. It’s not.

 The exploitative employer looks out for themselves only.
 You don’t register anywhere on their list of priorities.